surajpatel22/My-High-School-Projects/README.md

 file extensions:
-	.swf = compiled flash game (open the game with flash player or a web browser) .fla = code for flash game (open with adobe animate or adobe flash) .t = turning code (open with a text editor or turing, if you want to run the code) .apk = android app (open with an android phone or emulator
+	.swf = compiled flash game (open the game with flash player or a web browser)\n .fla = code for flash game (open with adobe animate or adobe flash) .t = turning code (open with a text editor or turing, if you want to run the code) .apk = android app (open with an android phone or emulator